colizz/boohft-calib/README.md

 python launcher.py cards/example_bb_PNetXbbVsQCD.yml
 ```

-See `launcher.py` for more information on the command arguments.
+Try `python launcher.py --help` for more information on the command arguments.

 Note: the tool uses 8 concurrent workers by default.
 On lxplus it will run by estimation 4 hrs for an entire routine.
 Sepcify more workers if you have more CPU resource.